States Assembly: The States Building

 There is no requirement for the States to meet in a particular place.
 For example, during the Civil War, the Assembly met at Trinity Parish Church and in 1769 at Elizabeth Castle.
 The States also meet elsewhere (such as the Town Hall) during refurbishment works or once in 2014 during a fire alarm).
 The Assembly has variously met outside.
-In 2020, due to the COVID-19 pandemic, the States have met either online using Microsoft Teams or at Fort Regent.
+In 2020, due to the COVID-19 pandemic, the States met online using Microsoft Teams and in a socially distanced setting at Fort Regent.

 Very few changes have been made to the chamber since it opened.
 In the 2000s, a major refurbishment led the Bailiff's offices to be moved elsewhere in the complex and improvements for States Members' facilities.